SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

-General lore about Mormo is fragmented and difficult to unearth, even byotherwise knowledgeable occultists.
+General lore about Mormo is fragmented and difficult to unearth, even by otherwise knowledgeable occultists.
 The name is most commonly associated with Greek legends about monstrous winged child-slaying creatures or demons, sometimes conflated with the lamia.
 This creature is associated with Hecate, the god of